-Nikki plots murder and mayhem over breakfast, scandalous exposes at lunch and the sensual turn of phrase after dinner.
-Nevertheless, it is the pleasurable excitement and anticipation of unraveling her character’s motivation that drives her to write long past the witching hour.
+Nikki Duncan plots tragedies over breakfast, sexual adventures over lunch and turns to sensual phrases after dinner.
+Every story greets her with the anticipation and pleasurable excitement of unraveling her characters’ motivation and keeps her writing well past the witching hour.

-The only anxiety and apprehension haunting this author comes from pondering the mysterious outcome of her latest twist.
+The only anxiety and apprehension tormenting this author comes from pondering a heartfelt outcome to satisfy her characters and readers.

 A Few More Tidbits:

 ~ Nikki has taken numerous writing related classes including a Three Day Writing Immersion Class taught by Margie Lawson.

-~ Nikki Duncan is a 2008 Golden Pen finalist.
+~ Nikki Duncan was a 2008 Golden Pen finalist.

 ~ Her first book, Sounds to Die By was released in October 2010 from Samhain Publishing.

 ~ Nikki has had articles published and reprinted in over 100 RWA chapter newsletters and list serves, including a three part series published in the RT Magazine in January, February and March 2010.

 ~ Nikki was raised around horses and competed with her Arabian horse, Texas Tuff Act, until she graduated high school.
 She left the sport ranked in the Top 20 youth competitors in her style of riding.

-~ Nikki spent many years as a youth competing in gymnastics, always striving to out-do her older sister.
+~ Nikki spent many years as a youth competing in gymnastics, going as far as Regional competitions.

 ~ Nikki’s been married since 1994, and her husband CIS isn’t the only one known for forgetting their anniversary.

-~ Nikki’s family is best known as CIS (hubby, Calm in the Storm), Chaos (daughter #1), Destruction (Daughter #2), Slightly (the crazy puppy named after one of Peter Pan’s Lost Boys), and the battling cats (Frack, Rose, and Lovey who are fighting over Nikki’s office chairs when they’re not running from Slightly.)
+~ Nikki’s family is best known as CIS (hubby, Calm in the Storm), Chaos (daughter #1), Destruction (Daughter #2), Slightly (the crazy dog named after one of Peter Pan’s Lost Boys), and the battling cats Rose and Lovey.

 Q: Have you always wanted to write?
 Would you say it was a calling?